 Credit card Une carte de crédit

 I’m looking for … Je cherche…

-Farmers’ markets are generally held mornings on specific days of the week 6h30am to 1pm
+Farmers’ markets are generally held mornings on specific days of the week from 6h30am to 1pm.

 Provence is known for its glorious purple lavender fields that turn the landscape into a vibrant impressionist painting.
 French markets offer plenty of lavender products to take home as gifts, such as lavender sachets, essential oils and soaps.